KathyReid/datta-vic-2017/transcript.md

 Twenty years ago you might have got up in the morning, caught a train or bus to work, been at work for 9am, lunched at 1pm, then finished at 5pm, and commuted home.
 The *context boundaries* - the boundary between what was work context and what was a home context - were very clear.

+SLIDE: Slices of different context

 In today's society we're *context-switching* freqently.
 When we wake in the morning - which is usually with the assistance of a mobile device - the first thing we do is check the device for notifications.
 We might quickly respond to a few work emails to get them out of the way - context switching to work.
 Then as we're commuting we're in a different context again - where we might do some low value 'quick and easy tasks' on the train.
 At work we might have the luxury of real deep thinking time - where we don't want notifications or interruptions.
 At home of an evening we're in a relaxed context, where socialisation with our families is a priority.

 So the key theme that I'm drawing out here is that our user interfaces need to change and adapt to the *context* that we're existing in.
 If we're on a crowded, noisy train, we don't want to use a voice interface - because it's really difficult to do so - it's frustrating - and that means friction - the arch enemy of user interface design.

-# Ubiquitous computing
+## Ubiquitous computing

 The third key trend that I'd like to explore is *ubiquitous computing*.
 Just as we're mobile, and exploring all of our different contexts, computing technology is all around us, largely due to the internet of things.
 Our lights - with things like LIFX - our homes - thanks to things like Nest and Amazon Echo - and even our vehicles - have much more embedded and interconnected technology.

+Combine this with both mobility and context-switching, and suddenly we have user interfaces all around us.
+We plan our day and our journeys on our mobile device.
+We swipe on with our Myki on the bus or the train.
+We get coffee or fast food by ordering from a touch screen.
+Our buildings increasingly have technology, such as proximity sensors and beacons.
+We're surrounded by user interfaces.

+This means that user int

+### Too many user interfaces and having to learn them all

+This raises a whole raft of very interesting questions.
+For instance, with so many different user interfaces - touch screens everywhere, elevators that talk to you, and pretty soon - robots that take your order or provide customer service - how many different user interfaces will you have to learn to use?
+Has anyone switched from a Windows Phone or Apple phone to an Android phone?
+How different are Cortana and Siri from say Google Now?
+They use different commands - different conversational UIs - which you have to relearn.
+So, we need some conversational UI accepted standards.